-- A. \$480.00 for each dependent with the exception of Foster Child, Foster Adult or unborn children; - B. \$400.00 for any family whose head of household or spouse is 62 years of age or older, handicapped or disabled; - C. Medical expenses in an amount that exceeds three (3%) percent of annual income for any elderly family.
-NOTE: The amount allowable as a deduction for elderly families entitled to both medical and handicapped assistance expenses is the amount that the combined expenses exceed three (3%) percent of annual income; - D. Handicapped assistance expenses in excess of three (3%) percent of annual income if such expenses enable a family member to work; and - E. Child Care Expenses for the care of children 12 years of age and younger cannot exceed \$480 per child attributable to work or full-time student status (except for Head, Spouse, Co-Head).
-Child care payments for a child not living in the home cannot be deducted.
+- A. \$480.00 for each dependent; - B. \$400.00 for any family whose head of household or spouse is 62 years of age or older, handicapped or disabled; - C. Medical expenses in an amount that exceeds three (3%) percent of annual income for any elderly family.
+NOTE: The amount allowable as a deduction for elderly families entitled to both medical and handicapped assistance expenses is the amount that the combined expenses exceed three (3%) percent of annual income; - D. Handicapped assistance expenses in excess of three (3%) percent of annual income if such expenses enable a family member to work; and - E. Child care expenses for the care of children 12 years of age and younger if such expenses enable a family member to work or attend school and no other family member is available to care for them. - F. Child Support payments not to exceed \$480 per child (not living in the home).